zeropointnine/tts-audiobook-tool/README.md

 The app attempts to detect and potentially correct audio inference hallucinations/errors, and can also apply dynamic loudness normalization to the generated audio.
 These are important quality control features due to the umm... *variable* nature of generative text-to-speech models.

 **Player/reader feature**: The repo includes a browser-based player/reader which runs without the need for a web server.
 Simply open `browser_player\index.html` in the web browser or navigate to the mapped [github.io page](https://zeropointnine.github.io/tts-audiobook-tool/browser_player/?url=https://zeropointnine.github.io/tts-audiobook-tool/browser_player/waves-oute.mp4) ([Oute output example](https://zeropointnine.github.io/tts-audiobook-tool/browser_player/?url=https://zeropointnine.github.io/tts-audiobook-tool/browser_player/waves-oute.mp4) | [Chatterbox output example](https://zeropointnine.github.io/tts-audiobook-tool/browser_player/?url=https://zeropointnine.github.io/tts-audiobook-tool/browser_player/waves-chatterbox.mp4)), and choose a FLAC or MP4 file you've generated using the app.
-As the audio file plays, the corresponding text is displayed and highlighted (think Kindle app + Audible).
+As the audio file plays, the corresponding text is displayed and highlighted (somehwat akin to using the Kindle app + Audible).
 This is made possible by embedding text and timing information as custom metadata in the audio file.

 **Bonus speech-to-text feature**: The application can also add its custom metadata to pre-existing (ie, professionally produced) audiobook files (M4B, etc) so that they can be played using the custom player/reader.
-Select `Options` > `Add tts-audiobook-tool metadata to a pre-existing audiobook`, and point it to the source audio file and the source book text.
+Select `Options` > `Add tts-audiobook-tool metadata to a pre-existing audiobook`, and point it to your source audiobook file and corresponding book text.

 **How to create an audiobook (quick summary):**
 1. Assign a working project directory.